 Craftsman’s Student Housing Looking South at the Buildings’s Main Entrance

-Craftsman’s Student Housing Looking North East up the mews from the Marketplace
+Craftsman’s Student Housing Looking Northeast from the Marketplace

 Library Circle Student Housing, Health, & Dining Building and Parking Structure: The project would build approximate 200,000 GSF at the North West corner of library circle and LK wood.
 The building would contain a new health center and main dining services for housing with 650 bed residential units.
 The Project will also construct a new parking structure located north of the project along Granite Ave.
 The Project has recently concluded a final feasibility study.
 Next steps are project design/build procurement in Spring 2023, Design through Summer 2024, Project Construction beginning Summer 2024.
 Total project budget $175 m, Planned opening August 2026.